atsepkov/RapydScript/README.md

 	for index in range(len(animals)):			# or range(animals.length)
 		print("animal "+index+" is a "+animals[index])

-When possible, RapydScript will automatically optimize the loop for you into JavaScript's basic syntax, so you're not missing much by not being able to call it directly.
+When possible, RapydScript will automatically optimize the loop for you into JavaScript basic syntax, so you're not missing much by not being able to call it directly.
+However, if for some reason you really need to, you always can:

+	for JS('i = 0; i < 50; i++'):
+		print(i)

 List Comprehensions